-TV One today announces of its third annual American Black Film Festival (ABFF) sponsorship and screenplay competition.
-Created to promote the production of creative, contemporary, engaging and relatable screenplays, the 2017 TV One Screenplay Competition, which opens Friday, Dec.
-16, will highlight three new writers who will vie for a $5000 cash prize and a chance to have their screenplay produced into an original, made-for-TV movie, which will debut in 2018 on TV One and at the 22nd American Black Film Festival.
+TV One’s third annual American Black Film Festival (ABFF) sponsorship and screenplay competition is created to promote the production of creative, contemporary, engaging and relatable screenplays.
+The 2017 TV One Screenplay Competition, which opened Friday, Dec.
+16, will highlight three new writers who will vie for a $5,000 cash prize and a chance to have their screenplay produced into an original, made-for-TV movie, which will debut in 2018 on TV One and at the 22nd American Black Film Festival.

-“We’re thrilled to partner with the American Black Film Festival on our screenplay competition for the third year in-a-row,” said D’Angela Proctor, TV One’s SVP, Original Programming & Production.
+“We’re thrilled to partner with the American Black Film Festival on our screenplay competition for the third year in-a-row,” said D’Angela Proctor, TV One’s SVP, Original Programming & Production in a previous statement.
 “Our ability to help spotlight up-and-coming talent is vital to the growth of our industry.
 This year, we want to encourage contestants to offer fresh perspectives on their stories.
 Whether a comedy, drama, family adventure or heart-warming holiday tome, the film entries should find ways to both connect with and entertain the Black community.”

 TV One’s 2016 ABFF Screenplay Competition winner N’zuri Za Austin will debut her original film “Tale of a Script” at next year’s festival tentatively set for Sunday, June 18.
 The film will then also premiere on TV One in summer 2017.
 In “Tale of a Script,” Brandon is a script reader who shares a collection of short stories he found in a pile of “unreads” that narrate the dangers of social networking.
 The stories, each telling of the dangers that await us behind the keystroke of our computer screens, are a puzzle piece that will lead us on a journey of deceit.